mchaiken/pd1-Quizlet-Chaiken-Piccato-Romanoff/Log.md

 6/2 - Aida - Created LoadSet file, with initial Flashcard and Queue classes.
 Also added set.txt file to test the processing of data from the set file

 6/3 - Aida - Added to LoadSet, completed enqueue and dequeue methods; flashcards can now be stored in a queue from the text file

 6/3 - Nick - capital letters and some improvements for efficiency

+6/5 - Aida -In LoadSet folder, now able to display flashcards in a set and their definition.